richardr1126/k8s-datacenter-project/README.md

 1. Creates the GKE cluster with Cloud NAT setup
 2. Connects to the cluster
 3. Installs all Kubernetes applications (NATS, Prometheus, CockroachDB, etc.)
-4. Deploys all microservices (firehose ingest, stream processor, sentiment web UI)
+4. Creates Kubernetes secrets from `.env.prod` files in each microservice
-5. Creates required secrets
+5. Deploys all microservices (firehose ingest, stream processor, sentiment web UI)

 ### Manual Setup